schweissm/dwh-doc-helper/readme.md

 1. Clone this repository.
 2. Create a `.env` file in the root of the repository.
-3. Add the a Gemini API key to the `.env` file:
+3. Add the Gemini API key to the `.env` file:
     ```.env
     GEMINI_API_KEY=your_api_key_goes_here
     PIPENV_IGNORE_VIRTUALENVS=1